What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 Why Rh Incompatibility Can Be Dangerous

-• The first pregnancy often proceeds without problems because sensitization usually happens during delivery.
+• The first pregnancy often proceeds without major problems because sensitization commonly happens near delivery, though it can also occur earlier in pregnancy.

-• Subsequent pregnancies with another Rh-positive fetus face higher risks as maternal antibodies attack fetal cells.
+• Subsequent pregnancies with another Rh-positive fetus face higher risks if maternal antibodies attack fetal cells.

 • Without intervention, HDN can cause serious complications like hydrops fetalis (fluid buildup in fetal tissues) or stillbirth.

-Fortunately, modern medicine offers effective prevention through Rh immunoglobulin (RhIg) injections given to Rh-negative mothers during pregnancy and after delivery.
-This treatment prevents sensitization by neutralizing any fetal Rh-positive cells before the immune system reacts.
+Fortunately, modern medicine offers effective prevention through Rh immunoglobulin (RhIg) injections during pregnancy and after delivery.
+This treatment helps prevent sensitization by neutralizing any fetal Rh-positive cells before the immune system reacts.

 Blood Type Combinations That Can Cause Complications